-Revenue Recognition - Our revenue is derived from products and services.
+Revenue Recognition - Know Labs and TransTech revenue are derived from products and services.
 Revenue is considered realized when the products or services have been provided to the customer, the work has been accepted by the customer and collectability is reasonably assured.
-Furthermore, if an actual measurement of revenue cannot be determined, the Company defers all revenue recognition until such time that an actual measurement can be determined.
+Furthermore, if an actual measurement of revenue cannot be determined, we defer all revenue recognition until such time that an actual measurement can be determined.
 If during the course of a contract management determines that losses are expected to be incurred, such costs are charged to operations in the period such losses are determined.
 Revenues are deferred when cash has been received from the customer but the revenue has not been earned.